Commitment and Oblivious Transfer in the Bounded Storage Model with Errors: Conclusion

 \section{Conclusion}

 In this work we presented the first protocols for commitment and oblivious transfer in the bounded storage model with errors, thus extending the previous results existing in the literature for key agreement \cite{TCC:Ding05}.
-The proposed protocols are based on different techniques: while the commitment protocol is based on universal hashing and a typicality test, the oblivious transfer protocol is based on error-correcting information.
 As expected, our protocols work for a limited range of values of the noise parameter $\delta$.
-The allowed range for our commitment scheme is different than the one for the oblivious transfer protocol.
-A natural question is whether this is an intrinsic property of the functionalities.
-We do not believe that our protocols are optimal regarding the level of noise tolerated by them.
-Particularly, interactive hashing maybe could be used for obtaining commitment protocols that work for a larger range of noise.
-However, we do conjecture that there exists an intrinsic difference between oblivious transfer and commitment schemes in the sense that there exists levels of noise so that one of them is possible but not the other.
-If this conjecture is proven, this would sharply contrast with the noise-free bounded memory model, where there is an all-or-nothing situation: either one has oblivious transfer and bit commitment or one has nothing.
-These are all interesting sequels to the present work.
+The allowed range for our commitment schemes is different than the one for the OT protocol.
+For the case of commitment schemes, the range of noise that could be tolerated depended on the round complexity of the proposed protocols: extra rounds helped tolerating a more severe noise.